pmonks/tools-licenses/README.md

 ## Disclaimer

 **The author and contributors to `tools-licenses` are not lawyers, and neither they nor `tools-licenses` itself provide legal advice.
-This is simply a tool that might help you and your legal counsel perform licensing due diligence on your projects.**
+This is simply a tool that might help you and your legal counsel perform licensing due diligence on your projects.**  If you need a primer on the legal aspects of open source software, the author has found the [Blue Oak Council](https://blueoakcouncil.org/) to be a useful resource.

 ## System Requirements